Rhodopsin: Structure

 Rhodopsin, like other opsins, is a G-protein-coupled receptor (GPCR).
 GPCRs are chemoreceptors that embed in the lipid bilayer of the cell membranes and have seven transmembrane domains forming a binding pocket for a ligand.
 The ligand for rhodopsin is the vitamin A-based chromophore 11-cis-retinal, which lies horizontally to the cell membrane and is covalently bound to a lysine residue (lys296) in the seventh transmembrane domain through a Schiff-base.
 However, 11-cis-retinal only blocks the binding pocket and does not activate rhodopsin.
-It is only activated when 11-cis-retinal absorbs a photon of light and isomerizes to all-trans-retinal, the receptor activating form, causing conformal changes in rhodopsin (bleaching), which activate a phototransduction cascade.
+It is only activated when 11-cis-retinal absorbs a photon of light and isomerizes to all-trans-retinal, the receptor activating form, causing a configurational change in the rhodopsin, which activate a phototransduction cascade.
 Thus, a chemoreceptor is converted to a light or photo(n)receptor.

 The retinal binding lysine is conserved in almost all opsins, only a few opsins having lost it during evolution.
 Opsins without the lysine are not light sensitive, including rhodopsin.
 Rhodopsin is made constitutively (continuously) active by some of those mutations even without light.
 Also wild-type rhodopsin is constitutively active, if no 11-cis-retinal is bound, but much less.
 Therefore 11-cis-retinal is an inverse agonist.
 Such mutations are one cause of autosomal dominant retinitis pigmentosa.
 Artificially, the retinal binding lysine can be shifted to other positions, even into other transmembrane domains, without changing the activity.

 The rhodopsin of cattle has 348 amino acids, the retinal binding lysine being Lys296.
 It was the first opsin whose amino acid sequence and 3D-structure were determined.
 Its structure has been studied in detail by x-ray crystallography on rhodopsin crystals.
 Several models (e.g., the bicycle-pedal mechanism, hula-twist mechanism) attempt to explain how the retinal group can change its conformation without clashing with the enveloping rhodopsin protein pocket.
 Recent data support that rhodopsin is a functional monomer, instead of a dimer, which was the paradigm of G-protein-coupled receptors for many years.

+Within its native membrane, rhodopsin is found at a high density facilitating its ability to capture photons.
+Due to its dense packing within the membrane, there is a higher chance of rhodopsin capturing photons.
+However, the high density also is a disadvantage when it comes to G protein signaling because the needed diffusion becomes more difficult in a crowded membrane that is packed with rhodopsin.